Dog Dental Care

 Dog Bad Breath, A Sign Of Things To Come

 Some people think that dog bad breath is a trait inherent to the canine species.
 This is a myth that dogs themselves have contributed to over the years through behaviors including drinking from the toilet, eating feces, and self-grooming habits.
 However, these practices alone do not account for dog bad breath.
 Dog bad breath is generally a result of the bacteria that live in the infected gum and dental tissue in your dog’s mouth.
 This odor is a sign of progressive dental disease.
-It will not get better without a thorough veterinary dental cleaning and a proper home care plan.
+It will not get better without a thorough dog teeth cleaning and a proper home care plan.

 Signs And Symptoms Of Dog Dental Issues

 The best way to prevent dog dental issues is to be proactive.
 Part of this process includes periodic dog teeth cleaning, but the other part requires vigilance on your part as the dog’s owner.
 If your dog displays any of the following symptoms, you should schedule a veterinary appointment ASAP: